mrash/afl-cov/README.md

 ## Introduction
 `afl-cov` uses test case files produced by the AFL fuzzer (see:
 [http://lcamtuf.coredump.cx/afl/](http://lcamtuf.coredump.cx/afl/) to produce
 gcov/lcov code coverage results of the targeted binary.
-Further, `afl-cov` interprets code coverage results from one test case to the next, and automatically produces stats on new lines and functions that are hit by newer test cases.
-Also, `afl-cov` allows for specific lines or functions to be searched for within coverage results, and when a match is found the corresponding test case file is displayed.
+Code coverage is interpreted from one case to the next by `afl-cov` in order to determine which new functions and lines are hit by AFL with new test cases.
+Further, `afl-cov` allows for specific lines or functions to be searched for within coverage results, and when a match is found the corresponding test case file is displayed.
+This allows the user to discover which AFL test case is the first to exercise a particular function.

+Although `afl-cov` is of no use to AFL itself, the main application of `afl-cov` is to help wrap some automation around gcov and thereby provide data on how to maximize code coverage with AFL.
+Manual interpretation of cumulative gcov results from AFL test cases is usually still required, but the first "fiddly" step of iterating over all test cases and generating code coverage reports is solved by `afl-cov`.

+Producing code coverage reports for AFL test cases is an important step to try and maximize code coverage.
+For example, some binaries have code that is reachable only after a complicated (or even cryptographic) test is passed, and AFL may not be able to exercise such code without taking special measures.
+For example, a patch to solve this problem for CRC test in libpng, see the `experimental/libpng_no_checksum/libpng-nocrc.patch` file in the AFL sources.
+So, the results produced by `afl-cov` can help to verify whether such measures are effective.

+## Work Flow
+The general work flow for `afl-cov` is:

+1) Compile...

-/home/mbr/bin/afl-cov -d /tmp/afl-ramdisk/fwknop.git/test/afl/fuzzing-output/spa-pkts.out --live --coverage-cmd "cat AFL_FILE | LD_LIBRARY_PATH=./lib/.libs ./server/.libs/fwknopd -c ./test/conf/default_fwknopd.conf -a ./test/conf/default_access.conf -A -f -t" --code-dir . -v
+$ afl-cov -d /tmp/afl-ramdisk/fwknop.git/test/afl/fuzzing-output/spa-pkts.out --live --coverage-cmd "cat AFL_FILE | LD_LIBRARY_PATH=./lib/.libs ./server/.libs/fwknopd -c ./test/conf/default_fwknopd.conf -a ./test/conf/default_access.conf -A -f -t" --code-dir . -v

 ## Usage Information
 Basic `--help` output appears below: